 Happiness can only exist now!

 When you suffer with a disability of chronic illness there are times when grateful is a feeling that seems a long way away, but trust in my experience when I say that these are the times when we need gratefulness most of all.
 Because a reminder of the wonderful we have already, is the best cure for the sadness of witnessing what we don’t.

 Be grateful every day, make it a habit.
 I do my grateful thinking when walking.
 Walking the dog, walking from the car to work. walking equals time to reflect and be grateful.

 And being grateful to me doesn’t always look like the obvious.
 Being grateful for the things we have is important and is the best way to start countering feelings driven by the thoughts of things we don’t have, or have lost.
 However, I find that I am consciously grateful for those things anyway a lot of the time.

-Like the fact that the sun hitting my skin on a warm sunny day feels so incredible, like a free session in a health spa, just from stepping outside.
+Like the fact that the sun hitting my skin on a warm sunny day feels so incredible, like a free session in a health spa, just from stepping outside the front door.

 I appreciate you are probably reaching for a sick bucket right now, and I get it.
 I’m about to reach for mine too!
 Constantly happy, grateful types are really bloody annoying.
 No one wants to feel like a permanent member of the Brady bunch, swinging their ponytail whilst they share their gratefulness for everything and just generally being annoying and bloody happy.

 But the great thing about gratefulness, is that it doesn’t have to be shared.
 It works just as well privately and in your head.
 The benefit of this being increased personal happiness, without becoming the most annoying person you know!
 Bonus.